CoderDojo-Content/Beginner-HTML-CSS/en/adding-a-stylesheet.md

       color: yellow;
    }
    ```
-7. Click Run to see how it looks now.
+7. Click Run to see how it changed the web page.

 8. Let's add a set of rules to make the heading a different color from the paragraphs!
 For this, you will use  the `h1` selector.
 Add the following code to the styles.css file, after the last curly brace.
    ```